-Editor’s Note: Warmer weather isn’t far away as this is being written.
-Late winter and spring often bring floods.
-Be ready.
+Editor’s Note: Late winter and spring often bring floods.
+Are you ready?

-Flash flooding can happen at any time.
-And so can floods from hurricanes in other parts of the country.
-Therefore, take a look at the following tips provided by Wise Food Storage.
+Of course, flash flooding can happen at any time.
+And so can floods from hurricanes and other major storms.

 The US experiences more damage than any other weather-related event…Stocking food for the family is one of the most important things to do.
 Dehydrated food or freeze-dried food such as Wise Food Storage products would be ideal because it is light and is easy to prepare.
 As an added bonus, Wise Food Storage gives you tips for staying safe and getting prepared during flood emergency.